-History of Post 20
+History of G.A.R.
+Post No. 20 Aurora

 In the very heart of a thriving new community they built a monument that would honor their fallen comrades while creating a legacy for the future.
-The GAR Hall was a sanctuary.
+The G.A.R.
+Hall was a sanctuary.
 It served as a gathering place for men who had fought side by side on the battlefields, it was a shrine to the Union dead, and it was a place of scholarship-Aurora’s first free library.